VVEIRD/TabletopSoundboard/README.md

 * Combine different audio files into multiple soundboards with multiple sub-categories.
 * Use your spotify playlists to expand your sound repertory.
 * Integrate the Nanoleaf Light Panels to change their scene with the press of a button, while also changing the music.
+* Use the software Soundboard if you dont own an ESD.
+Show the software Soundboard by clicking on "Show SoftSoundboard"

 ## Managing sounds